nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/scalar_quantities.md

     - `data` is the array of scalars, with one value per cell.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to a `float` scalar array; this includes may common types like `std::vector<float>` and `Eigen::VectorXd`.
 The length should be the number of cell in the mesh.

+### Inspecting with slice planes

+Slice planes have [special functionality]([[url.prefix]]/features/slice_planes/#inspecting-volume-meshes) for volume mesh vertex values---they can _inspect_ quantities on volume meshes and render them on the interior of the volume.
+See the slice plane documentation for details.

 ### Options